Faeza97/transaction-task/README.md

-# transaction-task //PHP-PDO and mysql
+#Simple CRUD //PHP-PDO and mysql
+(transaction-task)
 **Create a database with the name of (fastpay-transaction). create 2 table in it, 1 for transaction details and the other one for the userlogin details. transaction coulmns (id, name, email, mobile, address, amount, comment)